karashiiro/kpaste/scripts/README.md

 ### Notes

-- The script publishes the lexicon with rkey `moe.karashiiro.kpaste.paste`
+- The script publishes the lexicon with rkey `moe.karashiiro.kpaste.paste` - you will need to change this somehow if you want to deploy a custom one (not currently simple)
 - Uses `putRecord` so it will overwrite any existing schema with the same rkey
 - For accounts with 2FA enabled, use an app password instead of your main password
 - The published record can be accessed at `at://your.did/com.atproto.lexicon.schema/moe.karashiiro.kpaste.paste`